NOMAD LAND, our project in Greenland

 Why did we decide to begin the quest in Greenland?

-Although the magical and the mysterious seem to have been forgotten in modern societies, myths and imagination have been our historical connectors to the wonders of nature, as well as sources of knowledge and social cohesion.
-Those closer to the natural world, the animal psyche, and the elements, were respected members of society, taken in high esteem, and consulted.
-They were the ones who had a deep understanding of how to abide by nature and thrive.
-But who is trying to see like an eagle now, sing like a whale or stand like a tree?
-Where has that connection gone in the globalized world of today?
-Where is the awe for what’s known to be the rarest and precious thing in the universe which is life, in whatever form? - Visit our next article about this project.
+In a world where the magical and mysterious seem to have faded into the background of modern life, it's easy to forget that myths and imagination have long been our guides to the wonders of nature and the sources of knowledge and social cohesion.
+Those who were more attuned to the natural world, the animal psyche, and the elements were once respected members of society, held in high esteem, and sought out for their wisdom.
+They possessed a deep understanding of how to live in harmony with nature and thrive.
+But in today's globalized world, who among us strives to see through the eyes of an eagle, sing like a whale, or stand tall like a tree?
+Where has our connection to the natural world gone?
+Where is the awe for the rarest and most precious thing in the universe – life, in all its forms?
+To learn more, visit our next article about this captivating project.

-There is no denial of the fact that we are entering an environmental state of emergency.
-The overall intention of “Nomad Land” is to raise awareness about the need to care for nature from an artistic, inclusive, and multifaceted approach.
-This project promotes education and cultural exchange among people while helping develop skills and stories that can be used to bring forth local perspectives with global interests.
-We hope that you can help us with your subscription to continue with this project.
+There's no denying that we're facing an environmental crisis of unprecedented proportions.
+The driving force behind "Nomad Land" is to raise awareness about the urgent need to care for nature through an artistic, inclusive, and multifaceted approach.
+This project fosters education and cultural exchange, helping people develop skills and stories that bring local perspectives to the global stage.
+We sincerely hope that you'll consider supporting us with your subscription to help us continue this vital work.

 Greenland